 — Diego M. Fernández (@diegomiguel4) April 3, 2018

 There was always animosity between Gerrard and Chelsea supporters after the Liverpool legend famously turned down a move to Stamford Bridge on a number of occasions.

 But having announced his decision to leave the club in 2015, one of his last games in a Liverpool shirt was away at Chelsea.
 Gerrard equalised and put in a fantastic performance before being substituted and receiving applause from all four stands, and home manager Jose Mourinho.

 However, he wasn’t too quick to praise them afterwards, saying: “Chelsea fans have had respect for a couple of seconds today but have slaughtered me all game.

 “I’m not going to get drawn into wishing Chelsea fans well.
 It was nice of them to turn up for once today.”

-Real Madrid may have a fierce rivalry with Barcelona, but even when Ronaldinho tore the Bernabeu apart in 2005, the home crowd showed brilliant respect by coming together to applaud one of the game’s true greats.
+Real Madrid may have a fierce rivalry with Barcelona, but when Ronaldinho tore the Bernabeu apart in 2005, the home crowd showed brilliant respect by coming together to applaud one of the game’s true greats.

 With the Golden Boot in sight, he selflessly set up his team-mate for all three, adding one of his own as well before earning an ovation from the doomed supporters.